google-marketing-solutions/feedgen/README.md

 > Generative Language in Vertex AI, and in general, is an experimental feature / technology.
 We highly recommend manually reviewing and verifying the generated titles and descriptions.
-FeedGen helps users expedite this process by pre-approving titles and descriptions that already fulfill all the validation and evaluation rules defined within the Colab notebook.
+FeedGen helps users expedite this process by providing a score between 0 and 1 (along with detailed score components) that represents how "good" the generated content is, along with a Sheets-native way for bulk-approving generated content via data filters.

 ### Best Practices